Does your nonprofit make it easy to give?

 Now that we’ve shared some steps you can take today that will make it easy to give, we can return to an important point we touched on earlier in this post.

 The most successful nonprofits communicate with their donors in a way that brings them closer to the cause.
+They show exactly how their work makes a difference and how each donor makes it possible.

 Remember, a donor and a nonprofit are just two entities with the same goal in mind.
 They both need each other to make a difference in the world.
 Nonprofits who understand how to grow these relationships have more loyal donors, raise more money, and make a bigger impact.

 These four tips will make it easier for your supporters to give.
-They will certainly yield short-term fundraising results, but they aren’t focused on building relationships.
-And they are not enough to sustain a substandard fundraising program on their own!
+They will yield short-term fundraising results but aren’t focused on building relationships.

 Everything we talked about in this blog post can help.
-But a word of warning – you might be treating symptoms and not finding a cure if you’re constantly looking for a quick way to fix downward trends or that elusive “magic bullet.”
+But a word of warning – you might be treating symptoms and not finding a cure if you’re constantly looking for a quick way to fix downward trends or that elusive “magic potion.”

 Like what you see?
 Stay in touch!